As you may know by now, Android apps don’t work too well on Chromebooks.

 Will Android O save the party?

 Not much has happened so far.
-Samsung is still a little awkward with Android apps, despise being the flagship Chromebook of 2017 so far.
+Samsung is still a little awkward with the apps, despite being the flagship Chromebook of 2017 so far.

 However, it’s an improvement.
 After all, it’s still in beta, so give it time.
 It should only get more and more polished as updates release from Google.